 This dish is so simple, the sauce only takes as long as your pasta takes to cook.
 Bring a large pan of salted water to a boil and add the spaghetti, cook as per packet instructions.

 Dice the onion and add to a medium heated pan with a little good quality oil, sauté until translucent.
 Peel the garlic, pass through a garlic press, add to the pan and saute for 30 secs.
 Coarsely chop the tomatoes and the red pepper and add to the pan with a little passata, salt and pepper and simmer until the tomatoes begin to reduce.
 Add the mushrooms, herbs and spices, agave, balsamic and stir through.
 Cook for 2 mins with the lid on.

 Add the olives and capers and simmer for a further 2 minutes.
 Remove the pasta from the heat and drain, reserving 1/2 a cup of pasta water.

 Roughly chop the spinach and stir through the sauce.
-Add the pasta to the sauce and fold everything through insuring all the pasta is coated with the sauce.
+Add the pasta to the sauce and fold everything through ensuring all the pasta is coated with the sauce.
 If the sauce is a little thick at this point you can add a little of the reserve pasta water to loosen it up.
 Season with a little salt and black pepper to taste and serve.

-This spaghetti alla puttanesca is tasty on it's own but if you really want to indulge why not top it with lashings of my nutty parm?
+This spaghetti alla puttanesca is tasty on its own but if you really want to indulge why not top it with lashings of my nutty parm?